Fellsströnd and Skarðsströnd in West Iceland - the Saga Circle of Iceland

 Geirmundur heljarskinn has been called the noblest of the Viking settlers, but he was the son of the Norwegian king Hjör and Princess Ljúfvina from Bjarmaland.

-Geirmundur lived at Geirmundarstaðir at Skarð and was very powerful and always travelled in the company of 80 men.
+Geirmundur lived at Geirmundarstaðir in Skarð and was very powerful, always travelling in the company of 80 men.

 Fellsströnd and Skarðsströnd in West Iceland - the Saga Circle of IcelandGrafardrangur is a huge lava dyke

-He had a twin brother, Hámundur heljarskinn, who settled in Eyjafjörður with Helgi magri, and was married to the daughter of Helgi magri.
+He had a twin brother, Hámundur heljarskinn, who settled in Eyjafjörður with Helgi magri and was married to Helgi's daughter.

 We next stopped by an abandoned coal mine by the seashore.
 Coal was mined here from around 1890 until the middle of the 20th century.